Prospective students

 Investigating the effects of catchment-scale restoration of hydrology on sediment processes and ecosystem function

-With Dr Samantha Imberger
+With Dr Moss Imberger

 and Dr Geoff Vietz.